domRiddle/ASF/IPC.md

 }
 ```

-`AvatarHash` is `string` type that contains Steam avatar hash being used by given bot.
-It's possible to use this value for building URL pointing to user's avatar on Steam CDN.
-Can be `null` if user didn't set his avatar.

 `BotName` is `string` type that defines name of the bot.
 This is the same identifier that is used for commands and all other identification-related bot activity.

 `CardsFarmer` is specialized C# object used by Bot for cards-farming purpose.
 It provides information related to cards farming progress of given bot instance.
 Its structure is explained **[below](#cardsfarmer)**.

 `AccountFlags` is `EAccountFlags` (`uint` flags) type, defined by SK2 **[here](https://github.com/SteamRE/SteamKit/blob/master/Resources/SteamLanguage/enums.steamd#L81-L116)**, that specifies Steam account flags of given account.
 This property can be used for getting more information about the status of Steam account being in ASF, for example if it's **[limited](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663)**, by checking if `LimitedUser` or `LimitedUserForce` flags are set.
 This property is initialized (and updated) the moment Bot logs in to Steam network, therefore it'll have a value of `0` before first login.

+`AvatarHash` is `string` type that contains Steam avatar hash being used by given bot.
+It's possible to use this value for building URL pointing to user's avatar on Steam CDN.
+Can be `null` if user didn't set his avatar.

+`IsPlayingPossible` is `bool` type that specifies if account being used by a bot can be used for automatic idling.
+This property will be `false` when Steam library of the account is being used elsewhere, either normally, or via family sharing.

 `SteamID` is `ulong` unique steamID identificator of currently logged in account in 64-bit form.
 This property will have a value of `0` if bot is not logged in to Steam Network (therefore it can be used for telling if account is logged in or not).